vatesfr/xen-orchestra/PULL_REQUEST_TEMPLATE.md

 - [ ] PR reference the relevant issue (e.g. `Fixes #007`)
 - [ ] if UI changes, a screenshot has been added to the PR
-- [ ] if method added to `xo-server` API, the corresponding test has been added to [`xo-server-test`](https://github.com/vatesfr/xen-orchestra/tree/master/packages/xo-server-test)
+- [ ] if `xo-server` API changes, the corresponding test has been added to/updated on [`xo-server-test`](https://github.com/vatesfr/xen-orchestra/tree/master/packages/xo-server-test)
 - [ ] `CHANGELOG.unreleased.md`:
    - enhancement/bug fix entry added
    - list of packages to release updated (`${name} v${new version}`)